On resampling schemes for particle filters with weakly informative observations: Discretisation stable resampling schemes

 \begin{theorem} The overall resampling intensities of killing, stratified and systematic/SSP resampling with mean partition $\varpi$ of $-v^{\ind{1:N}}$ satisfy

 for all potential values $v^{\ind{1:N}}$.
 However, $\iota_{\mathrm{killing}}^*$ and $\iota_{\mathrm{stratified}}^*$ do not satisfy such order in general. \end{theorem}

-Theorem \ref{thm:resampling-order}, whose proof is given in Appendix \ref{app:resampling-proofs}, shows that systematic and SSP resampling have the smallest overall resampling rate, which suggests that they may therefore be preferable over killing and stratified resampling.
+Theorem \ref{thm:resampling-order}, whose proof is given in Appendix \ref{app:resampling-proofs}, shows that systematic and SSP resampling have the smallest overall resampling rate among the studied algorithms, which suggests that they may therefore be preferable over killing and stratified resampling.

-Let us conclude this section with another scheme with the same limit as SSP resampling, but with more a transparent behaviour. \begin{definition}[Symmetrised systematic resampling] Assume that $g^{\ind{1:N}}$ are such that their corresponding normalised weights $w^{\ind{1:N}}$ satisfy $p \defeq \sum_{i=1}^N (N w^{\ind{i}} - 1)_+ \le 1$ (cf.~Assumption \ref{a:nearly-constant-partitioned-weights} in Appendix \ref{app:resampling-proofs}).
+Let us conclude this section with another scheme, which has the same limit as SSP resampling, but with more a transparent behaviour.
+Note that this scheme can only be used with fine enough discretisations. \begin{definition}[Symmetrised systematic resampling] Assume that $g^{\ind{1:N}}$ are such that their corresponding normalised weights $w^{\ind{1:N}}$ satisfy $p \defeq \sum_{i=1}^N (N w^{\ind{i}} - 1)_+ \le 1$ (cf.~Assumption \ref{a:nearly-constant-partitioned-weights} in Appendix \ref{app:resampling-proofs}).

 With probability $1-p$, return $A^{\ind{1:N}} = 1{:}N$; otherwise pick indices $K$ and $L$ on $[N]$ independently with probabilities

 and return $A^{\ind{1:N}} = [k\to \ell]_N$. \end{definition}

 The following proposition is straightforward to check given Lemma \ref{lem:f-k-asymptotic-weights} in Appendix \ref{app:resampling-proofs}. \begin{proposition} Symmetrised systematic resampling (Definition \ref{def:symmetrised-systematic}) satisfies Assumption \ref{a:resampling-generator} with intensity $ \iota_{\mathrm{s.syst}}(a^{\ind{1:N}},v^{\ind{1:N}}) = \iota_{\mathrm{ssp}}(a^{\ind{1:N}},v^{\ind{1:N}})$. \end{proposition}